 Are opioids good for labour pain relief?

-About one in four women use opioids during labour for pain relief (Lowth, 2017).
-But while they’re commonly used, opioids are less effective than Entonox, and their long-term effects are unknown (Sprawson, 2017; OAA, 2019).
+While opioids are commonly used, they are less effective than Entonox, and their long-term effects are unknown (Sprawson, 2017; OAA, 2019).
 The advantage of opioids is that they’re well known, easily available for midwives and inexpensive (Sprawson, 2017).

-NICE guidelines describe intramuscular opioids as providing limited pain relief during labour, and may have significant side effects in the pregnant person (drowsiness, nausea and vomiting) and the baby (short-term respiratory depression and drowsiness which may last several days) (NICE, 2007).
+NICE guidelines say that intramuscular opioids provide limited pain relief during labour (NICE, 2007).
+They also say that intramuscular opioids may have significant side effects in pregnant women (drowsiness, nausea and vomiting) and their babies (short-term breathing problems and drowsiness that may last several days) (NICE, 2007).

-The pain relief is limited – you'll start to feel the effects of the opioid after about half an hour and the pain relief may last a few hours (OAA, 2019).
+The pain relief from them is limited – you'll start to feel the effects of the opioid after about half an hour and the pain relief may last a few hours (OAA, 2019).

 Are opioids suitable for everyone?